More than £1million was stripped from criminals in Derbyshire during the last year under the Proceeds of Crime Act.

-Latest figures show that between April 1, 2013 and the end of March 2014 almost £20,000 per week in cash and other assets were removed from offenders.
+The latest figures released by Derbyshire police show that between April 1, 2013 and the end of March 2014 almost £20,000 per week in cash and other assets were removed from offenders.